lucasaraujo45/Shopify-AJAX-API-Console-Snippets/fetch-all-stores-collections/README.md

-Fetches data for all collections in your store.

-#collection-fetch.js
-       Collections first 30 collections without paginations

-#getAllCollections.js
+Shopify Collection Fetcher

-    Shopify paginates the results returned by the AJAX API for performance reasons.
-By default, endpoints like /collections.json return a limited number of results, often 50 or less.
-This script provides a method to fetch   all   collections by making multiple requests and aggregating the results.
+A set of scripts to fetch collections from a Shopify store using the AJAX API.
+These scripts provide methods to fetch a limited set of collections or all collections by paginating through the results.
+Contents

+    getAllCollections.js: Fetches all collections by making multiple requests and aggregating the results. fetch-collection.js: Fetches the first 30 collections without pagination.

 Usage
+1. Using getAllCollections.js

+To fetch all collections:

     Open your Shopify store in a web browser.
     Launch the browser's developer console.
+    Copy and paste the contents of getAllCollections.js into the console and hit Enter.
+    The script will print all collections to the console once it completes.

+2. Using fetch-collection.js

+To fetch the first 30 collections:

+    Open your Shopify store in a web browser.
+    Launch the browser's developer console.
-    Copy and paste the following script into the console and hit Enter:
+    Copy and paste the contents of fetch-collection.js into the console and hit Enter.
+    The script will print the first 30 collections to the console.